casper-network/docs-archive/theory/naive-blockchain.rst

 6. Store post-state calculated in step (4) in :math:`global–states–db`.

-If :math:`m` is a ballot - do nothing.
+If :math:`m` is a ballot:

+1. Validate whether :math:`m.target–block` was selected correctly:

+   1. run the fork-choice for the protocol state derived from justifications of :math:`m`
+   2. compare calculated main parent candidate with actual :math:`m.target–block`:

+      -  if they are the same: append :math:`m` to :math:`blockdag`.
+      -  otherwise - drop the block (invalid block) and exit

 **Publishing loop:**